In this article

 *Earlier versions of IE do not support embedded video

-We must admit that we are bit a head of the curve on this one.
-Not every email client will support embedded video.
+Not every email client supports embedded video.
 In these cases, the subscriber will see a fall back image and a link directing them to watch the video on your website, Youtube or Vimeo.

 |EMAIL CLIENT||SHOWS VIDEO||SHOWS IMAGE|